KEisenhart/Course3/README.md

 ##Final task, step 5
 I then calculated the mean of each variable for each activity for each subject from the dmelt data frame as per the project instructions.
-I used the plyr function dcast to apply the mean to the melted data and recast the data into a much tidier table of 180 rows (30 subjects * 6 activities) x 88 columns.
+I used the plyr function dcast to apply the mean to the melted data and recast the data into a result table of 180 rows (30 subjects * 6 activities) x 88 columns.
 The data is now wide and tidy.
 It was written to disk file "dcasted.txt" with write.table, row.name set to false.
 It can be read in via read.table, header set to TRUE.